Providing FREE and CONFIDENTIAL counselling and Support to men, women and children who have been sexually abused recently or in the past.

 How to make an appointment

-Telephone our helpline, email or text (see contact page).
+Telephone, email or text (see contact page).
 Your first appointment is intended to provide information which will help you decide whether to opt for counselling.

 We aim to offer an appointment as soon as possible after you have contacted us; our aim is that this would be within 10 working days.
 You will be offered ongoing appointments as soon as possible thereafter.